 Despite the slight tone of grumpiness I detect reading back over those paragraphs, I did rather like the Last Crumb.
 It’s sensibly chosen to only do a few things and do them well, and on that basis it largely succeeds.
 But, and it’s a reasonably big but, it doesn’t do them so superbly that it becomes a destination of itself.
 If it was round the corner from me, I would be there pretty often, but on that side of the river (and right at the edge of the centre of Caversham at that) it feels just a little too far to go for such a quick and limited meal.
 That might change in the summer, when they make the most of their fabulous outside space and you could happily have a long weekend session there, but in the meantime it feels like a place largely for locals.
 That said, they’re lucky to have it and it fills a gap nicely – and with its five pound cheeseburgers on Monday and happy hours during the week Caversham residents will find plenty to enjoy.

 That said, I kept my eyes peeled at the end of the evening as our taxi headed home down Prospect Street and Gosbrook Road.
 With the notable exception of Quattro, every pub and restaurant looked to be having an eerily quiet Wednesday night; every window was a little vignette, Caversham as reimagined by Edward Hopper.
 By contrast, the Last Crumb had been pretty much jumping throughout my visit.
-It might be a Dodo pub, but I suspect it’s not in any danger of extinction any time soon.
+It might be a Dodo pub, but it’s not at risk of extinction any time soon.